ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-Build Your First Android and iOS Mobile App With Kotlin Multiplatform - <a href="https://medium.com/@skydoves/build-your-first-android-and-ios-mobile-app-with-kotlin-multiplatform-643fe674353a" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Comprehensive Guide to iOS UI Testing with Earl Grey 2.0 Framework - <a href="https://medium.com/@reboucas.mcs/a-comprehensive-guide-to-ios-ui-testing-with-earl-grey-2-0-framework-945c541f8377" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jaewoong Eum`**
+✍️ **posted by `Marcos Rebouças`**

-<blockquote>Cross-platform development provides significant advantages, especially in mobile development, where Android and iOS operate on…</blockquote>
+<blockquote>When it comes to iOS app development, ensuring that your app delivers a seamless user experience is crucial.
+One of the best ways to do…</blockquote>

 <h3>2.
 Unnecessarily complicated — iPhone 16 Pro Max - <a href="https://medium.com/macoclock/unnecessarily-complicated-iphone-16-pro-max-92e7f9e51353" target="_blank" rel="noopener noreferrer">link</a></h3>